 A 19th century pipe-manufacturing and storage facility form the backdrop for this 4,000 square-foot loft in Tribeca.

-Living spaces outside the pavilion are set away from the building edge and framed by metalwork and millwork that morph into seating and storage along the perimeter, holding both the building and the city at bay.
+Living spaces framed by architectural detail that holds both the building envelope and city at bay.
 All living areas are arranged and illuminated with the idea that each might perform like individual set pieces, forming the backdrop for work, play, and repose.